LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 implemented completely.
 For each requirement this is a pure yes or no criteria.
 The product that is shown at the review is potentially shippable to the users (Product increment).

+The review meeting should take about 4 hours and the team should need at most 2 hours to prepare it.

 > The Sprint Review is about **feedback**

 - Insist on the Sprint Review